silogen/kaiwo/docs/docs/getting-started/installation.md

 4. Run the deploy script `bash stacks/kaiwo/deploy.sh`

 This will deploy a working Kaiwo stack into your target Kubernetes cluster.

+### Manually

+If you prefer to manage the dependencies yourself, you can inspect the `/dependencies` folder to see what is required, and install Kaiwo yourself by using the `install.yaml` release from the [releases page](https://github.com/silogen/kaiwo/releases).

 ### Enabling auto-completion